14 Top-Rated Attractions & Things to Do in Parksville, BC

 Follow Highway 19A from east to west to a golfer's paradise that features more than 100 unique and challenging holes on the following courses: Fairwinds, Brigadoon, Morningstar, Eaglecrest, Pheasant Glen, Qualicum Beach Memorial, and Arrowsmith.
 Select one course — or golf all seven — and you are guaranteed a game in one of the most comfortable Canadian climates, with ocean, mountain, or temperate forest views at every tee.

-9. Brant Wildlife Festival
+9. Attend the Brant Wildlife Festival

 Parksville-Qualicum Beach rolls out the red carpet for a gaggle of feathered visitors each April — Pacific Black Brant (aka "little sea geese").
 The geese arrive by the thousands during one of the longest bird migrations in the world.